 Errors may include validation errors or error messages returned by the REST service, such as incorrect user credentials, on the following pages: Register, Login, Create and Edit.

-Some of the tests are made to catch both window.alert and error notification message, you should only use one way to display errors!
+The tests are made to catch both window.alert and error notification message, you should only use one way to display errors!